scala/docs.scala-lang/contribute.md

-For one to contribute a document, one must simply [fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/scala/docs.scala-lang), write their article in [Markdown](https://daringfireball.net/projects/markdown/syntax) (example below), and submit a pull request.
+For one to contribute a document, one must simply [fork](https://help.github.com/articles/fork-a-repo/) the [repo][github], write their article in [Markdown](https://daringfireball.net/projects/markdown/syntax) (example below), and submit a pull request.
 That's it.
-Likely after some edits and discussion, your document will be made live on [docs.scala-lang.org](https://docs.scala-lang.org).
+Likely after some edits and discussion, your document will be made live on [docs.scala-lang.org][docs.scala-lang].

     ---
     layout: overview